 The challenges of schooling boil down to the WHAT and HOW - the curriculum and pedagogy.

 On pedagogy, we need to end the rule of the textbook.
 It is the enemy of learning for life because it promotes rote learning and puts an inordinate focus on answering the book-back questions.
 We need to connect learning to life, we need to make new learning connect to previous learning, and we need to contextualise learning.
 We need to provide students opportunities to practice and demonstrate their skill.
 This is best done through learning paths that are multi-modal and that cater to the different learning approaches of different students.
-Textbook is but one minor reference resource in this approach.
+The textbook is but one minor reference resource in this approach.
 It is not the be-all and end-all of learning.
-Schools also need to make a definite departure from the linear mode in which most schools run: Teach-Test-Report.
+Schools also need to make a definite departure from the linear model in which most schools run: Teach-Test-Report.
 We need to move to spiral learning - Teach-Test-Remediate-Progress.
-Spiral learning prevents compounding of learning gaps.
+Spiral learning prevents the compounding of learning gaps.
 It is critical for students to build new learning on a strong foundation of robust previous learning.
 Again, schools don't need to wait for NEP or for board mandates to implement this Life pedagogy in their schools.

 The above principles on curriculum and pedagogy are embedded in the LEAD Integrated System.
 Our aim is to develop students who are capable adults, responsible citizens and good human beings.
 These are people who can LEARN well, THINK deep, DO good and BE leaders.
 In 2030, our students will look back at their school with gratitude that it not only prepared them for Board exams, but also prepared them for success in the exam of life!